Val-d'Or Foreurs: History

+After years of Val d'Or residents attempting to get a local junior hockey team, the Val d'Or Foreurs started play for the 1993-94 season of the Quebec Maritimes Junior Hockey League (LHJMQ).
+Former Quebec Nordiques and Trois-Rivières Draveurs star, Pierre Aubry was the team's first coach.

 The Foreurs have won the President's Cup three times: in 1997–98, 2000–01 and 2013–14 and consequently have also played for the Memorial Cup each of those years.
-The team was eliminated in 1998 tournament without advancing from the round robin phase, lost in the 2001 championship game to the Red Deer Rebels and in the 2014 tournament, lost the semi-final in triple overtime to the Edmonton Oil Kings.
+The team was eliminated in 1998 tournament without advancing from the round robin phase.
+They made the 2001 championship game, but lost to the Red Deer Rebels in overtime.
+In the 2014 tournament, the Foreurs made the semi-finals, where they lost the longest game in Memorial Cup history, 4-3 in triple overtime to the Edmonton Oil Kings.

 In 1996, the Rouyn-Noranda Huskies began play, giving the Foreurs a natural geographical rival in north-western Quebec.
 Rouyn-Noranda lies approximately 100 kilometres to the west of Val d'Or.
 Games between the two teams are a major event in the region and draw much larger than average crowds.